+GUI field Description

+Phone profile

-GUI field Description Phone profile Name Enter a name for the profile.
+Name Enter a name for the profile.

 Phone type Select a phone model for the profile.

+Time format Select the time display format on the phone.

+North American: mm/dd/yyyy

+International: dd/mm/yyyy

 Description Enter any notes you have for this profile.

 Configuration mode Select the profile mode.

 Automatic: the FortiVoice unit will generate a phone configuration file based on the information you provide.
-See "Automatic Configuration" on page 124.
+See "Automatic Configuration" on page 123.
 This option is only available for FortiFone-260i and above.

 Manual: This option allows you to manually edit the phone configuration file.
-See "Manual Configuration" on page 125
+See "Manual Configuration" on page 124

+Phone book Select Local only to include the phone directory on this FortiVoice unit, and Global to include the phone directories of any remote FortiVoice units connected to this unit.
+For information on phone directories, see "Viewing phone directories" on page 38.
 Vlan You may need to deploy phones using the existing IT infrastructure which only has one network drop for each employee.
 The network switch supports 802.1Q VLAN tagging and LLDP-MED.
 Some phones such as FortiFones have two network ports: LAN and PC.
 The recommended solution is to connect FortiFones to the switch using LAN port and connect the computer to the PC port of FortiFones.
 VLAN tag needs to be enabled to segregate FortiFone voice network and PC data network.
 Option If you select Manual, configure the following: ID for voice: Enter your organization's VLAN ID for voice.
 ID for data: Enter your organization's VLAN ID for data.
 Priority for voice/data: Enter the traffic service level recommended by the IEEE.
 Each number represents a traffic type.
 The range is from 0-7, with 7 being the highest.
-0: Background 1: Best Effort 2: Excellent Effort 3: Critical Applications 4: Video, < 100 ms latency and jitter • 5: Voice, < 10 ms latency and jitter 6: Internetwork Control 7: Network Control If you select LLDP (Link Layer Discovery Protocol), the FortiVoice unit automatically generates the configuration file.
+0: Background 1: Best Effort 2: Excellent Effort 3: Critical Applications 4: Video, < 100 ms latency and jitter 5: Voice, < 10 ms latency and jitter 6: Internetwork Control 7: Network Control If you select LLDP (Link Layer Discovery Protocol), the FortiVoice unit automatically generates the configuration file.
 You need to enable LLDP support on your network switch.
 Automatic Configuration This option is only available if you select Automatic for Configuration mode .
 Display option Select what to display on the extension: the extension user's name only or name and number.
 Provisioning lines Enter the number of phone lines to which this profile applies.
 The maximum lines that you can provision is 4.
 Digit map pause timer Enter the digit map timeout in seconds which defines the waiting time between the completion of dialing number entering and initiating the call.
 For example, if you enter 5 and use the default digit map syntax, the phone will initiate a call 5 seconds after you finish entering the dialing number.